 Cournot, in 1838 [9] has introduced the first formal theory of oligopoly.
 He treated the case with naive expectations, so that in every step each player (firm) assumes the last values that were taken by the competitors without estimation of their future reactions.

 Expectations play an important role in modelling economic phenomena.
 A producer can choose his expectations rules of many available techniques to adjust his production outputs.
-Some authors considered duopolies with homogeneous expectations and found a variety of complex dynamics in their games, such as appearance of strange attractors [1,2,5,14,19,21].
-Also models with heterogeneous agents were studied [3,4,11,22].
-In this paper we study the dynamics of a duopoly model where each firm behaves with different expectations strategies, so we are going to apply this kind of beliefs to a duopoly game.
+In this paper we study the dynamics of a duopoly model where each firm behaves with different expectations strategies.
 This kind of beliefs is common in real world problems such as economic, biology and social sciences problems.
 We consider a duopoly model where each player forms a different strategy in order to compute his expected output.
 We take firm 1 to represent a boundedly rational player while firm 2 has adaptive expectations.
 Each player adjusts his outputs towards the profit maximizing amount as target by using his expectations rule.